Executive Leadership Headshot

 This prompt is specific in the right places.
 It anchors identity preservation, framing, eye contact, wardrobe, background tone, lighting style, lens choice, and texture realism.
 That specificity matters because executive portraits break easily when the model improvises too much.
 A tighter prompt reduces drift and increases the chance of getting a result that feels useful in an actual professional context.

-Who Should Use This Professional Business Photo (ceo style) Page
+Who Should Use This Executive Headshot Page

 It is also useful if you do not need a full studio session, wardrobe planning, and post-production workflow just to replace one weak business photo.
 For many people, the real need is simple: keep the same face, look more polished, and make the profile feel more credible.
 That is exactly the gap this page is built to cover.